-- GBP.
-The 0.85 reduction factor is based on the historical experience of those periods where both CQS0 and CQS1 yields have been simultaneously available.
-In case CQS1 yields are negative the market yields of CQS0 exposures will be 115% of CQS1 yields. - b.
+- b.
 Regarding CQS1 non-financial bonds expressed in GBP, the available historical series of market yield indices for maturities from 4 to 9 years are incomplete and a reliable calculation of the long-term average spread (LTAS) is not possible before 1st January 2016. - Therefore for GBP non-financial bonds, credit quality step 1, the LTAS for maturities 4 to 9 years is obtained by linear interpolation of 3 and 10 years maturities LTAS.
 This interpolation is performed for all data before the 31 December 2015.
 It won't be performed for the data afterwards as reliable data is available.
 This rule does not apply to the current market yields, because for the time being it is possible to use the indices GBP CQS1 Non-financial. - c.
 The currently available indices for CQS4 and CQS5 do not discriminate by duration.
 Therefore, the market yield of sub-investment grade assets CQS4 and CQS5 is used for all maturities (i.e. a flat curve is used). - d.
 The market yield indices available for CQS6 are based on a limited number of constituents and the historical information available is not complete enough.
-For these exposures the market yield indices of CQS5 are applied. - 295.
-EIOPA will monitor the effect of these criteria and the improvements of the available financial market data
+For these exposures the market yield indices of CQS5 are applied.

+296. EIOPA will monitor the effect of these criteria and the improvements of the available financial market data